sebischair/ConCat/README.md

 `pip install concat-ls`

-Then, load ConCat and getting LSing!
+Then, load ConCat and get LSing!

 `from concat import ConCat`